GarfieldTheFirst/AskDocuments/Readme.txt

 Setup

-For setup in linux, run:
+For setup in linux, run the following in a terminal opened in the repo folder:

 source setup_linux.sh

-To run the app, run:
+Then, to run the app, run the following in the terminal:

 source run_app.sh